infoshareacademy/JJDZR11-TheBuggers/README.md

 2. **Customized Diet Plans:** No more generic meal plans.
 Fitly creates a diet plan to match your fitness goals and dietary preferences.
 Vegan, Keto, Paleo, or simply balanced - we've got it all.

 ## Getting Started
+Must have: Java 8 or higher, Maven, Spring WebSocket plugin

+- Clone the repository to your device: git clone <repository_link>

+- Navigate to the project directory: cd <repo_name>

+- Run the application using Maven: mvn spring-boot:run

+- The application will be accessible at: `http://localhost:8080`

-Clone this tepo and begin your personalized health and fitness journey today with Fitly!
+Begin your personalized health and fitness journey today with Fitly!

 ## Support